DM5EA/hamlib2KPA500/README.md

 # hamlib2KPA500

-Python script to synchronize the parameters read from TRX via hamlib to an Elecraft KPA500 PA.
+This project started when I obtained an used KPA500 and thought about how to control remote.
+I already own an ICOM7610 which is a perfect remote able radio using SDR-Control.

+So based on this I started this python project.
+In my case the KPA500 and the ICOM 7610 are connected to a Rasperry 4.
+The script runs on this Raspberry and via RVNC I'm able to control the KPA500 from remote.
+As I'm using the hamlib python modul to read the frequency from the TRX this solution should work with every other TRX hamlib is able to control.

-The following functions are available:
+By today the following functions are available:
 - Switch band of the KPA500 according to the frequency on the TRX
 - Store the power output of the TRX toward the KPA500 on a band basis
 - Show operational parameters of the KPA500 (temperature, voltage, current, fail)
+- Ability to reset a hard failure from remote

 Prerequisites:
 - python3